-The Doctor of Education (“EdD”) is a 120 ECTS credits (240 UK credits) programme designed to lead to a doctoral award by Brittany Université.
+The Doctor of Education (“EdD”) is a 120 ECTS credits (240 UK credits) programme designed to lead to a doctoral award by Brittany Université and VERN University

-- Doctor of Education (EdD)awarded by Brittany Université
+Doctor of Education (EdD) from Brittany Université – Sample BU Certificate

 Programme Learning Outcomes

-- Knowledge and skills to apply organizational theory, management skills, leadership strategies, and data to transform organizations
+- Knowledge and skills to apply educational organisational theories, management skills, leadership strategies, and data research to transform organisations.

-- Ability to select, interpret, and apply theory and research to address a variety of compelling problems in education
+- Ability to select, interpret, and apply theories, models and research to address a variety of compelling and complex issues in education.

-- A Master’s degree qualification in any subject from a recognised institution; or
+- A Master’s degree in the relevant field; or

-- A professional qualification equivalent to a Master degree; and
+- Other qualifications recognised by Brittany Université as equivalent to a Master’s degree; and

-- English language proficiency in order to participate in the programme taught in English
+- Demonstrate English language proficiency in order to participate in the programme taught in English.

 Advanced Standing/ Exemptions/ Credits Transfer (APL)

-Module exemptions for students if applicable will usually be given at the beginning of a programme following an assessment of that student’s prior learning (whether certificated or un-certificated).
-It is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.
+Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme or beyond the beginning of a programme, through an assessment of that student’s prior learning (whether certificated or un-certificated).
+The process for making such a decision – known as the Accreditation of Prior Learning (APL)- is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.